-The FTA addresses many of the U.S. IPR concerns.
-The agreement's strong anti-piracy provisions mandate both statutory and actual damages under Moroccan law for IPR violations.
-Under these anti-piracy provisions, monetary damages can be awarded even if actual economic harm (retail value, profits made by violators) cannot be determined.
+Under these anti-piracy provisions, monetary damages can be awarded even when it is difficult to determine the amount of actual economic harm (retail value, profits made by violators).
 Each government also commits to granting and maintaining the right for authorities to seize, forfeit, and destroy counterfeit and pirated goods and the equipment used to make them.
-The agreement also requires each government to criminalize end-user piracy.
+The agreement also requires each government to provide criminal liability for internet piracy, even if there is no motivation of financial gain.